 - changing a flat tire

 - jump-starts

 - lock-out assistance

-- fuel delivery
+- limited fuel delivery

-- towing to the nearest Ford of Canada or Ford Motor Company dealership, or towing to your selling dealership if within 56 km (35 miles).
+- towing of your disabled vehicle to the nearest Ford dealership, or your selling dealer if within 25 kms (15.5 miles) of the nearest Ford Dealership (one tow per disablement).
 Even non-warranty related tows, like accidents or getting stuck in the mud or snow, are covered (some exclusions apply, such as impound towing or repossession).

+- Canadian customers refer to your Roadside Assistance supplement for exact fuel amounts.